birdofpreyru/react-utils/docs/docs/api/utils/webpack.md

 Encapsulates Webpack-related utilities.

 **Functions**
-- [requireWeak()](#requireweak) - Requires a module preventing it from being bundled into the client-side code by Webpack.
+- [requireWeak()] - Requires a module at server side, and prevents it from being bundled by Webpack.
 - [resolveWeak()](#resolveweak) - Resolves a module path with the help of Babel module resolver, thus the same way the resolution works for the normal `require()`.